 The open-source runtime environment of Node.js provides the ability to cache a single module.
 The entire request for the first modules gets cached in the application memory.

 9. Support for Commonly Used Tools:

-With Node.js, developers get extended support for various commonly used tools.
-If you want to test the source code of Node.js application, you can do it by using Jasmin and other such testing tools.
+With Node.js, developers receive extended support for various commonly used tools.
+If you want to test the source code of the Node.js application, you can do it by using Jasmin and other such testing tools.

 Similarly, if you want to install or identify the project dependencies, you can make use of npm, which is a powerful package manager.